kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/01-wise-card-basics/articles/08-how-do-i-change-my-spending-limits/content.md

+# Wise card basics
-# How do I change my spending limits?
+## How do I change my spending limits?
 You can change your card’s spending limits on the app or website.
 There are only two settings — the maximum and the default limit.

  **On the app**